xpdAcq/xpdAcq/doc/quickstart.rst

   an.md

-This should return a list of metadata about your experiment, such as PI last name.
+This will return the same list of metadata about your experiment as bt.md does.
+It means that your analysis environment is linked to the right experiment.
 If not please get your analysis environment set up by the instrument scientist before proceeding.

 3. Make sure the visualization software is running.
 We will use ``SrXgui`` and ``XPDsuite`` for visualizing data.